ilkin-heydarov/telegrambot/README.md

 ## Contibution

 You are free to help us to implement new features that described in issues.
-Please, make PRs into `develop` branch.
+Please, make PRs into `develop` branch